Fortyseven/MediaHut/README.md

 I built this for my secret cave of Max Headroom and V (1983) pop culture worship.
 Check it out over here: https://media.network47.org.

-## License

-There is none.
-Do what you wish with this.
-Credit is nice, but there's no gun to your head.

 <img src="https://i.imgur.com/bUtx4BG.png" width="512"/>